OctopusDeploy/docs/docs/runbooks/runbook-examples/aws/create-rds.md

 AWS Relational Database Service (RDS) is a managed database server in the cloud.
 RDS provides a cost-efficient, relational database and manages common database administration tasks.
 Using a runbook, Octopus makes it easy to provide an automated method for creating RDS instances.

-In this example, we'll utilize the built-in steps of Octopus deploy to create an AWS PostgreSQL RDS instance.
+In this example, we'll use the built-in steps of Octopus Deploy to create an AWS PostgreSQL RDS instance.

 ## Create the runbook